homeowmorphism/magic-tmux-box/README.md

 # magic-tmux-box
-Shell script which executes a program in a tmux non-duplicate detached session whenever your Terminal is open.
+Shell script which executes a program in a detached session whenever your Terminal is open.
+Does not duplicate the session if it's already running.

 ## Quickstart